grafana/loki/docs/overview/README.md

 If an ingester process crashes or exits abruptly, all the data that has not yet been flushed will be lost.
 Loki is usually configured to replicate multiple replicas (usually 3) of each log to mitigate this risk.

+#### Timestamp Ordering

+In general, all lines pushed to Loki for a given stream (unique combination of labels) must have a newer timestamp than the line before it.
+There are, however, two exceptions to this rule:

+1. If the incoming line exactly matches the previously received line (matching both the previous timestamp and log text), the incoming line will be treated as a duplicate log and ignored.
+To avoid having this happen, logs should be pushed to Loki with at least millisecond precision.

+2. If the incoming line has the same timestamp as the previous line but different content, the log line is accepted.
+This means it is possible to have two different log lines for the same timestamp.

 #### Handoff